-Alcohol-Linked ER Visits Are Rapidly Rising, Though Drinking Per Capita Is Down
+Alcohol-Related ER Visits Soar, Especially Among Women

 The new finding comes from an analysis of a nationally representative data set that includes information on about 30 million visits to U.S. hospital-based emergency departments annually, from 945 hospitals in 33 states and Washington, D.C.

-White also was puzzled by a higher rate of increase in alcohol-related ER visits year to year among women, who are catching up with men nationally in overall drinking as well as in binge drinking, drunk driving, and deaths from cirrhosis of the liver caused by alcoholism.
+White also was puzzled by a higher rate of increase in alcohol-related ER visits year to year among women, who are catching up with men nationally in overall drinking as well as in binge drinking, drunk driving and deaths from cirrhosis of the liver caused by alcoholism.
 The gender gap in ER visits grew larger when the researchers looked just at visits related to chronic use of alcohol, which means drinking that causes pancreatitis, cirrhosis, withdrawal, and other ongoing health problems.

 It is clear though that alcohol use is responsible for a growing proportion of all visits to emergency rooms, which is concerning in part because it's an expensive way to deal with over-drinking.
 Excess drinking costs an estimated $249 billion a year, according to a 2010 study.

-Note: Earlier versions of this story's title and caption incorrectly said that consumption rates are declining in the U.S. They are actually increasing.